 ANYWAY.
 More women have become enthralled by this sore thumb, rebellious natured, against the gain, unpredictable (keeps them on their toes, goes hot and cold, etc.), possessively controlling (in a way that is *arousing*), and borderline arrogant type.
 This is also the guy with a “Gives Zero F’s” about no one (not even the woman he’s with) until his D-baggery is exposed and she attempts to leave him, yet this is when he buckles like a wounded doe.

-These are the guys who continue to get first and second chances and, frankly, I believe it.
+These are the guys who are more likely to get first and second chances and, frankly, I believe it.